When Fascists Come to Town, You Fight

 This is essentially the argument that Neier was making forty years ago in that ACLU debate, and until very recently, this was my position as well.

 When I read the first reports out of Charlottesville, my mind immediately went to Skokie to find a reference point, but very quickly, I could see a chasm opening up between these two events.
 Skokie had been a series of bloodless legal maneuvers, injunctions, and court rulings that cascaded up to the highest court in the land.
 Charlottesville, on the other hand, was all-out war.
-There had been a great battle fought in this Virginia town, and I knew instinctively that I was required to choose sides.
+There had been a great battle fought in this Virginia town, and I knew instinctively that I was required to choose a side.

 I did so without hesitation.